sergiusens/snappy-docs/build-snaps/ros.md

 ## What problems do snaps solve for ROS applications?

 ROS itself is distributed via the OSRF's own Debian archive, along with many community-supported tools.
-It's possible to get one's own application into their archive as well, but it requires that the application is open-source.
-One is also left with the question of how to update ROS and one's own application on a robotic platform that has already been shipped.
-With snapcraft it's just one command to bundle a specific ROS version along with one's own application into a snap that works anywhere and can be automatically updated.
+It's possible to get your own application into their archive as well, but it requires that the application is open-source.
+You're also left with the question of how to update ROS and your application on a robotic platform that has already been shipped.
+With snapcraft it's just one command to bundle a specific ROS version along with your application into a snap that works anywhere and can be automatically updated.

 Here are some snap advantages that will benefit many ROS projects: